alancphilpott/100-days-of-code/log.md

 - Spread Syntax: Something I'd seen before maybe once or twice, used to create a clone of Arrays/Objects which as a result will not affect the original reference data.

 I am committing this work to GitHub but to a private repository.

+### Day 56: June 12, 2020

+Resource: developedbyed Creative JavaScript [Course](https://developedbyed.com/p/the-creative-javascript-course)

+**Todays Progress**: Finished of Chatper 5 of Ed's Creative JavaScript Course.
+This chapter was on Objects and covered many important topics.

+**Thoughts**
+Having a larger exposure to Java for the last number of years, the topic of Objects was nothing new to me, but within JavaScript there is a number of ways to create Objects.

+-  Global Execution Context: Quick look into the compilation and execution phase.
+The compilation phase creates the default objects such as window in the browser and global within Node.
+Hoisting is also performed here, where functions and var declarations are stored in memory.
+-  Callstack: The compile phase creates the Scope Chain determining what is accessible and where.
+When a function is called, a new execution context is created and added to the callstack.
+Once the function finishes executing, it is popped from the callstack and the execution context continues.
+-  This Keyword: A pointer which references an object.
+This will be the window/global object by default.
+Using inside of an object method will reference the object itself.
+-  Bind, Call, Apply: Functions are a type of Object.
+Allows setting of the this keyword to reference any object.
+-  Constructor Functions: Used to instatiate an object using optional parameters.
+-  Prototype: An object which every new object references.
+Used to add methods to an object to prevent duping of logic within each instance of an object.
+-  Prototypal Inheritance: Copying/Inheriting functionality from another constructor.
+Allows creation of more specific types of an object.
+- Classes: Blueprints used for the creation of objects.

+I am committing this work to GitHub but to a private repository.